enum-class/cring/README.md

 # Cring

-Cring is a lightweight and efficient event loop library written in pure C, designed to simplify asynchronous programming using the io-uring interface.
-It provides a clean and straightforward API for building scalable network applications.
+Cring is a lightweight and efficient event loop library written in pure C, designed to simplify asynchronous programming using the `io-uring` interface.
+Leveraging the power of user-level context switching with `ucontext`, It provides a clean and straightforward API for building scalable network applications.
+By incorporating ucontext, Cring facilitates the seamless execution of asynchronous tasks, enhancing the overall efficiency of the event-driven paradigm.

-Moreover, Cring is designed with a thread-per-core model in mind.
+Moreover, Cring is designed with a thread-per-core model in mind, emphasizing optimal resource utilization and parallelism.

 ## Features